Social Justice

 Collins, who had been at the school to visit friends, died three days before he was set to graduate with a business degree from Bowie State University.
 He had also been commissioned into the Army as a second lieutenant.

-Prosecutors said it was no coincidence that Urbanski had chosen to attack Collins, the only black man standing at the bus stop.
+Prosecutors said it was no coincidence that Urbanski had chosen to attack Collins.

 Urbanski’s defense team, however, argued that the crime was fueled by alcohol.
 Stating if an expert testified at trial, Urbanski’s blood alcohol content was likely more than three times over the legal limit when he stabbed Collins.